Harvest: Aseptically crop yeast into sanitized container and degas.

 - If slurry is very thick, dilute the slurry with fresh tap water until it is the consistency of a milkshake.

 Diluting the slurry to the proper consistency enhances the “cleaning” effect.
-Don’t worry about adding non-sterile tap water to your yeast; most municipally-treated water may be considered safe for this purpose.
+Use sterilized and cooled tap water for your dilution.

 Clean: Mix chemicals, then add to yeast.